Efficient Multitask Feature and Relationship Learning: EXPERIMENTS

-\textbf{School Data} This dataset consists of the examination scores of 15,362 students from 139 secondary schools~\citep{goldstein1991multilevel}.
-It has 27 input features, and contains 139 tasks.
-In this dataset, instances are not shared among different tasks, hence we use our gradient descent solver for $W$ instead of the Sylvester equation solver.
-We use 10-fold cross-validation to generate training and test datasets, and for each partition we compute the mean of normalized mean squared error (NMSE) over 139 tasks.
-The normalized mean squared error is defined as the ratio of the MSE and the variance on a task.
-We show the mean NMSE and its standard deviation across 10 cross-validation folds.
-We compare FETR with multitask feature learning~\citep{evgeniou2007multi} (MTFL), multitask relationship learning~\citep{zhang2010convex} (MTRL), and the MTFRL framework on both the School and the SARCOS datasets.
-We use ridge regression as our baseline model, and denote it as single task learning (STL).
+We compare \texttt{FETR} with multitask feature learning~\citep{evgeniou2007multi} (\texttt{MTFL}), multitask relationship learning~\citep{zhang2010convex} (\texttt{MTRL}), and the \texttt{MTFRL} framework.
+We also use ridge regression as our baseline model, denoted as single task learning (\texttt{STL}).
+The results reported for \texttt{FETR} on the SARCOS dataset are obtained using the Sylvester equation solver, while for the School dataset the inputs are not shared among different tasks and hence we use our gradient descent solver for $W$ instead.
+To evaluate, we compute the mean of normalized mean squared error (NMSE) over the output tasks (e.g., 139 tasks for the School data).
+The NMSE is defined as the ratio of the MSE and the variance on a task.
+For the School dataset, we show the mean NMSE and its standard deviation across 10 cross-validation folds, since no train/test splits are provided.